 - Be able to share the responsibility of worship leading as needed so the responsibility doesn’t become overwhelming for any one leader.

-- Must have 4 years of full-time ministry related pastoral experience
+- Must have at least 2 years of youth ministry related experience.

-- Must be able to lead teams and recruit volunteers
+- Must be able to lead teams including worship and recruit volunteers.

 Pastor Chris Stanfield

 Sherwood Community Friends Church, Sherwood, OR, seeks Lead Pastor

 Sherwood Friends Community Church is searching for a full-time Lead Pastor who will lead the Church in fulfilling God’s purpose in our community and in our congregation.